kodecocodes/objective-c-style-guide/README.md

 ## Variables

 Variables should be named as descriptively as possible.
-Single letter variable names should be avoided except in `for()` loops.

 Asterisks indicating pointers belong with the variable, e.g., `NSString *text` not `NSString* text` or `NSString * text`, except in the case of constants.